-As a student in this class, expect to write every day on an informal level, drafting short pieces that you might (or might not) share with your classmates and me, with the goal of moving from these frequent drafts to longer pieces of writing intended for several different kinds of audiences.
+As a student in this class, expect to write each week on an informal level, drafting short responses that you might (or might not) share with your classmates and me.
+As the semester progresses, you'll get feedback on your writing, and you'll have the chance to continue to develop and revise those pieces based on that feedback.